District of Columbia Housing Authority

 Section 8 Waiting List Status:

-The DC Housing Authority Section 8 Housing Choice Voucher waiting list was closed on April 12, 2013 after a thorough public relations campaign to make sure all potential applicants had an opportunity to apply for the waiting list.
+The District of Columbia Housing Authority (DCHA) Section 8 Housing Choice Voucher waiting list is currently closed.
+It was last open in April 2013, after a thorough public relations campaign to make sure all potential applicants had an opportunity to apply for the waiting list.
 It is not known when the waiting list will reopen.